WinstonWinstonWinston/mint/README.md

 ## Environment setup (UMN/MSI)

 This project was run on UMN MSI GPU nodes using an interactive SLURM allocation, the UMN module stack (GCC/OpenMPI/CUDA), and a micromamba environment.
-The provided `setup_umn.sh` script reproduces the *working* environment used for the paper experiments by installing pinned versions of the CUDA 11.8 PyTorch stack, PyG (torch-geometric + compiled extensions), and supporting scientific packages.
+The provided `setup_umn.sh` script reproduces the *working* environment `mintenv` used for the paper experiments by installing pinned versions of the CUDA 11.8 PyTorch stack, PyG (torch-geometric + compiled extensions), and supporting scientific packages.

 **Important note on reproducibility vs. minimal dependencies:**
 - The environment created by `setup_umn.sh` is intentionally a "known-good" snapshot that matches a working UMN/MSI setup.
 It may include more packages than are strictly required by the current codebase.
 This is expected: the goal is to replicate the results reliably, not to minimize the dependency set.